32 Healthy Kids Snacks

 Milk and cookies may be a classic, but these innovative after school snacks will put a new spin on snack time.
 Plus, get tips for feeding your picky eater

 Deb Perelman is a freelance writer in New York.
-She blogs at Smitten Kitchen.
+She blogs about healthy kids snacks and more at Smitten Kitchen.